scipion-em/docs/release-3.0.0/_sources/docs/developer/introduction-to-scipion-developers.rst.txt

     with so much information, you can read this again.
 2. Read the `Scipion Architecture <architecture>`_ to have an idea of the "big picture" of the project.
-You should know the basic components of Scipions and how they interact.
+You should know the basic components of Scipion and how they interact.
 3.  `How-to-Install <https://scipion-em.github.io/docs/docs/scipion-modes/install-from-sources.html>`_ in your system.
 You will get your hands dirty with some source code compilation and installations.
 4.  `Eclipse-IDE <eclipse>`_ before start developing